 Even if a system is up and running, program errors ("bugs") may occur that prevent certain features from working.
 We take this just as seriously, and are doing whatever we can do ensure the highest quality standards.

 We place a lot of emphasis on automated testing.
 Each important piece of our software is double-checked by a complementing piece of software, that ensures the original code works well under expected and unexpected conditions.
-We are using JUnit to create a large battery of automated tests, which we run before upgrading our systems.
-By creating automated tests, we future-proof our code against future failures and errors.
+We are using unit- and integration-tests both on the server and on the client side, runing thousands of automated tests continuously, thus preventing failures and errors every day.

-Once all automated tests pass and all code reviews have finished, we deploy our new software to the QA system, which we use for our internal SI instance as well.
-Then we roll out a new release to the staging version of the production system.
-There we can test new features using live data, while everyone else is still using the latest production release.
-Only when we're happy, we promote a release to production, and monitor it for a while.
+Once all automated tests pass and all code reviews have finished, we either deploy new features to our QA system or, if it's a smaller change only, directly to a staging system where we can test the change within our own live system.
+Only once we've tested diligently, we either make the feature available to clients as "opt-in" beta, or promote it into production, and monitor it for a while.
 If anything goes wrong, we can roll back to the previous release within a minute.

 In addition, larger features are typically subjected to a lot of user-testing, and we keep improving features even after they have been shipped.
-Learn more about our user testing approach on our blog.
 We monitor the logfiles carefully, and every exception is automatically sent by email to 2 lead developers, keeping them on their toes as well.
 We don't claim our software has no bugs, but we're extra sensitive to any issues that may occur, and bugfixing always gets higher priority than feature development.

-App Engine comes with a sophisticated administration console, which includes monitoring and a logfile viewing system.
+Google Cloud comes with a sophisticated admin console which includes monitoring and a logfile viewing system.
 This allows us to pinpoint issues within minutes or even seconds, even when there are dozens of parallel requests.
 We regularly scan the logfiles for unexpected errors too, and get in touch with end-users if anything went wrong, notifying them about the problem and about our plans on how to fix them.
 The system automatically sends email to the development team if a bug occurred, just to make sure no problem goes unnoticed.

 We also use Pingdom to monitor latency and downtime from various locations across the globe.
 If you'd like to see our Pingdom statistics, we can give you access.

 We keep an ever-growing internal audit log which helps SI staff get a good overview of what is happening in a client's system.
-The audit log doesn't contain performance/feedback information, but we track all events like logins, logouts, edits to objectives, assignment of permissions, mails sent etc, and it includes data like IP address, browser version and so on.
+The audit log doesn't contain confidential information, but we track all events like logins, logouts, edits to content, assignment of permissions, mails sent etc, and it includes data like IP address, browser version and so on.
 The audit log is currently very technical and low-level, so it's not accessible to SI customers yet.
-We have plans to make the audit logs available to SI customers too via the application, until then we'll do an Excel export on a case by case basis if you need to know.
+We have plans to make the audit logs available to SI customers too via the application, until then we're happy to provice an Excel export on a case by case basis.
+Just contact us.

 Data portability, deleting your data

-We also provide a few means of exporting data to CSV format, so you can further process it.
-This is available currently for performance review core data, for objectives, and for your user database.
-We're happy to learn about your additional requirements, e.g. if you plan to conduct additional reporting on the data, and to help you with that by adjusting the exports, or creating new exporters.
+We also provide means of exporting data to CSV format, so you can further process it.
+This is available currently for performance review core data, 360 feedback, for objectives, and for your user database.

 Do you need further information?